junxit/us-congress-bills-110/metadata.md

 - 2007-05-02 — The Speaker designated the Honorable Adam B. Schiff to act as Chairman of the Committee.
 - 2007-05-02 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H4377-4378)
 - 2007-05-02 — The previous question was ordered pursuant to the rule. (consideration: CR H4375-4379)
+- 2007-05-07 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 137.